 At the age of seven, Andrea began piano lessons studying the classical greats including Bach, Brahms and Beethoven.
 She took private lessons for 10 years.
 While in junior high school and high school, she was a member of chorus and participated in plays, concerts and musicals.
 As a member of the final graduating class of Robert E. Peary High School in Rockville, MD, she was honored to sing a solo “Out Here On My Own” from the movie Fame.
 She even garnered TV coverage.

 She studied Music Performance as a Vocal Major at Montgomery College in Rockville, MD and at Northern Virginia Community College in Alexandria, VA.
-She is currently finishing up her Music Business Degree from the renowned Berklee College of Music.
-She will be matriculating in May 2019 and is on track to leave the institution as a summa cum laude graduate.
-Williams not only has performance and educational experience in music, but she also has an impressive resume in the Gospel music industry, including an eight-year stint at the GRAMMY Awards (in which she helped to make the Washington, DC Chapter the fastest growing chapter in the history of the GRAMMY Awards aka The Recording Academy), twelve years as a Gospel music publicist to legends (including Gladys Knight and the late Andraé Crouch) and up-and-comers, the creator and on-air personality of Gospel radio news segments, a panelist at numerous events on Gospel music, an interviewer of countless Gospel artists and the recipient of multiple recognitions and award nominations.
+She is a 2019 graduate of the renowned Berklee College of Music where she received her Bachelors Degree in Music Business.
+While there, she made the Dean's List each semester and exited the institution with a 3.98 GPA, graduating summa cum laude.
+She not only has performance and educational experience in music, but she also has an impressive resume in the Gospel music industry, including an eight-year stint at the GRAMMY Awards (in which she helped to make the Washington, DC Chapter the fastest growing chapter in the history of the GRAMMY Awards aka The Recording Academy), seventeen years as a Gospel music publicist to legends (including Gladys Knight and the late Andraé Crouch) and up-and-comers, the creator and on-air personality of Gospel radio news segments, a panelist at numerous events on Gospel music, an interviewer of countless Gospel artists and the recipient of multiple recognitions and award nominations.
 She's even penned a book called Live The Life You Sing About, just to encourage fellow Levites like herself.